ethereum/ERCs/ERCS/erc-draft-wallet-connection-api.md

 ### `signInWithEthereum` Capability

-Request the user to sign an [ERC-4361](https://eips.ethereum.org/EIPS/eip-4361) Sign In WIth Ethereum message on connection.
+Adds authentication using the [ERC-4361](https://eips.ethereum.org/EIPS/eip-4361) Sign In WIth Ethereum standard.

 #### Capability Specification